$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: -Poincar e inequality on the Engel group

 \section{$q$-Poincar{\'e} inequality on the Engel group}

 In this section we prove the $q$-Poincar{\'e} inequality in the setting of the Engel group $\mathcal{B}_4$ equipped with a probability measure.
-As already mentioned in the Introduction, the Engel group serves as a prototype for the more general filiform Carnot groups $\mathbb{G}_{n+1}$ described in the previous section. \\ We start by defining a homogeneous (with respect to the dilations of the group) norm, denoted later on by $N$, on the Engel group $\mathcal{B}_4$, and, subsequently, a probability measure with density (with respect to the Haar measure) $U=e^{-aN^p}$ on $\mathcal{B}_4$, where $a>0$.
+As already mentioned in the Introduction, the Engel group serves as a prototype for the more general filiform Carnot groups $\mathbb{G}_{n+1}$ described in the previous section.
+Let us emphasize that we shall work with right-invariant vector fields in this section, while in the general case described by $\mathbb{G}_{n+1}$ we shall use left-invariant vector fields instead.
+The reason of this choice is that, at least for the Engel group, this will show that global Poincaré inequalities hold independently of the use of left or right-invariant $\mathbb{G}$-gradients. \\ We start by defining a homogeneous (with respect to the dilations of the group) norm, denoted later on by $N$, on the Engel group $\mathcal{B}_4$, and, subsequently, a probability measure with density (with respect to the Haar measure) $U=e^{-aN^p}$ on $\mathcal{B}_4$, where $a>0$.
 In particular, we define:

 where, for $x \in \mathcal{B}_4$, we define $\|x\|:=(x_{1}^{2}+x_{2}^{2}+|x_3|)^{\frac{1}{2}}$.\\